-Visiting Willis Tower is still a thrill.
-We recently went to the 103rd floor with my out-of-town friends.
-It was the first time my own 3 children had been up the tower, and over 30 years since I had made the trip.
-A lot has changed since then.
-For one thing, I don’t remember it being quite so expensive.
-Of course, Mom and Dad paid the bill back then, but still at $12 for children (ages 3-11), and $18 for adults (ages 12 & older) it was a pricey adventure.
-However, we did get a chance to view the galleries of displays about this great city while waiting, which made it very exciting.
+Visiting Willis Tower is a pricey adventure, but the experience makes up for it.
+While waiting you will get a chance to view the galleries of displays about this great city, which made the wait more exciting.
 We questioned whether there was any benefit to purchasing advance tickets or the Fast Pass, but neither seemed to decrease the wait significantly and both of those options would have made the cost even higher.
 So, we bought our tickets at the tower and waited…and waited… and waited.
 (Be forewarned, events like the Taste of Chicago will increase average wait times.)
 Our wait time was exceptionally long because of the events in the city that day.
 However, the hour and a half wait we anticipated actually seemed to go by fairly quickly–probably because my kids have been trained by roller coaster lines.

 There were several elevator stops on the way up, as no single elevator goes all the way to the Skydeck, but once we reached the top, there were many sights to behold.
 We were on the Sky deck on a perfectly clear day and could see all the way to Michigan and Indiana.
 The city is exactly as it appears on a map, but grander.
 We saw rooftop swimming pools, gardens and all the way to the shores of Michigan.
 We saw boats that appeared to be toys and people the size of ants.
 We were even eye level with a few helicopters!

 According to staff, summers at the Willis Tower are a busy time.
 Tourists are less likely to have a long wait when visiting mid-week.
-Best times for arriving are when the tower opens at 9am or around dusk.
+Best times for arriving are when the tower opens at 9:00 a.m. or around dusk.
 Evening times mean a beautiful sunset and viewing the lights of the city.
 Parking is available in parking garages across the street and train travelers can exit Union Station at the Willis Tower exit for a quick walk.
 Strollers can be accommodated on elevators and in lines at the Willis, although wee little ones may not have much to keep them entertained.
 Our group consisted of 6 children ranging in age from 7 – 13 and we all enjoyed an amazing bird’s eye view of Chicago.

 Have you been out on the ledge yet?